impress-org/givewp/src/Framework/FieldsAPI/CONTRIBUTING.md

 > Polymorphism is the provision of a single interface to entities of different types. <sup>[1](https://www.stroustrup.com/glossary.html#Gpolymorphism)</sup>

-Each item in a collection implements the `FieldNode` interface, with nested collections implementing the extended `GroupNode` interface to represent a group of Nodes.
+Each item in a collection implements the `Node` interface, with nested collections implementing the extended `GroupNode` interface to represent a group of Nodes.
 Each node, whether a field or a nested collection can be reference the same way.
-Collection method parameters are type hinted with `FieldNode` which support either a filed or a collection.
+Collection method parameters are type hinted with `Node` which support either a filed or a collection.